marcosfavat/dino/How-to-install-GDAL.md

 GDAL will be installed into `blender_install_folder\2.7x\python\lib\site-packages\osgeo`

+GDAL Python binding needs Numpy to correctly working.
+Numpy is already included with Blender Python installation, but most of time this version does not match the one used to compile GDAL module.
+So, to ensure the best compatibility it's more careful to also install [Christoph Gohlke's Numpy wheel package](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).

+After dowloading the file, install it in the same way as previously :

+`python.exe -m pip install numpy-1.14.5+mkl-cp35-cp35m-win_amd64.whl`

 To finalize the installation, it's necessary to define a new Windows environment variable named *GDAL_DATA* and pointing the following directory : `blender_install_folder\2.7x\python\lib\site-packages\osgeo\data\gdal`

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/gdal_data.jpg)